IsaiahDicristoforo/Top-Ten/README.md

 Then the Cinnamon Toast Crunch list item should move to the top of the list on the UI\

 1.2\
-Given that a user with one vote attempts to vote for Cherrios on a list of favorite cereals\
+Given that a user with one vote attempts to vote for Cheerios on a list of favorite cereals\
+# fixed typo in cheerios
 When they have already voted on Cinnamon Toast Crunch/ Then the vote they placed on Cheerios should be removed, and added to the tally for Cinnamon Toast Crunch\